XANi/goneric/README.md

 # Goneric

-Collection of generics-related utility functions
+Collection of generics-related utility functions, slice/map/channel manipulation and some parallel processing.

 ## Conventions